FAQ

 This is where the 6-month time frame comes from.

-Bridal gowns are ordered at Lorien, then the order is sent to the designer, who sends it to their team, who then creates the gown, then they send the gown to the design headquarters when it is done, and the gown is THEN sent to Lorien for the bride to pick up!
+Bridal gowns are ordered at Lorien, then the order is sent to the designer, who sends it to their production team, who then creates the gown, then they send the gown to the design headquarters when it is done for quality control, and the gown is THEN sent to Lorien for the bride to pick up!

 It’s a process, and your gown is made after it is ordered, so it takes a little bit of time.